 Rat's friend's name was Curt Lemon.
 The day of his death is a peaceful day.
-Rat and Curt are playing chicken under a tree, tossing a smoke grenade back and forth in the sunlight.
+Rat and Lemon are playing chicken under a tree, tossing a smoke grenade back and forth in the sunlight.

 Lemon must have stepped on a mine, because all of a sudden it seems as if the sunlight has lifted him off the ground and right into the tree.